promptware/tool2agent/README.md

 ## Packages

+### For agent developers

 - `@tool2agent/ai` — Bindings for AI SDK.

+### For tool2agent tooling developers

-- `@tool2agent/types` — TypeScript type definitions for the protocol.
-Agent developers should not use this package directly.
+- `@tool2agent/types` — TypeScript type definitions for the protocol that act as a specification.
-- `@tool2agent/schemas` — Reusable schemas and helpers.
+- `@tool2agent/schemas` — Zod schema generators that map user-defined domain type schemas to tool2agent schemas that use these domain types.